2 Days in Honolulu Itinerary: Beaches, Food, & Waikiki Tips

 Hope that this helps you plan and see as many things as possible!

 To add this map to your Google Maps account, click the ‘Star’ icon next to the map name.
-You can then view it on your cell phone or computer by heading to your Google Maps account, click the menu and add it to ‘Your Places’.
+You can then view it on your cell phone or computer by heading to your Google Maps account, clicking the menu and adding it to ‘Your Places’.

 Best Time to Visit Honolulu